 News about schools and programmes

-Universities survey says IB develops key skills in students
+Universities survey says IB develops independent inquiry in students

 DP students prepare for trip to help refugees